tramnn2310/VAE/README.md

-# Fabric Defect Detection Using Variational Autoencoder (VAE)
+# Automated Defect Detection in Nanomaterial-Coated Fabrics Using Variational Autoencoder

 ## Overview

-This repository contains an implementation of a **Variational Autoencoder (VAE)** for **unsupervised anomaly detection** on fabric images.
-The project was developed as part of my **Master’s thesis**, with the goal of detecting surface defects in textile materials without relying on labeled defect data.

-The approach trains a generative model on **normal (defect-free) fabric images only**, then identifies anomalies based on reconstruction quality.
+This repository contains the implementation of an **unsupervised defect detection framework** for **nanomaterial-coated fabrics**, developed as part of my **Master’s thesis** and subsequent academic paper:

+> *Automated Defect Detection in Nanomaterial-Coated-Fabrics Using Variational Autoencoder*

+The proposed method applies a **Variational Autoencoder (VAE)** combined with **image post-processing techniques** to automatically detect regions with **abnormally high nanomaterial density** on coated cotton fabrics, which can negatively impact the performance and safety of smart textile applications.

 ---

-## Problem Statement
+## Problem Motivation

-In industrial textile inspection:

-- Defective samples are rare, diverse, and expensive to label
-- Supervised learning approaches require large, balanced datasets
+Smart textiles coated with nanomaterials such as **single-walled carbon nanotubes (SW-CNT)** are widely used in:

+- Wearable health monitoring
+- Textile electrodes for bio-signal acquisition
+- Responsive and sensing garments

+However, **manual coating processes** often introduce **local regions with excessive particle density**, leading to:
+- Electrical instability
+- Signal distortion
+- Safety risks in wearable applications

+Detecting these defective regions is challenging because:
+- Defect labels are unavailable or application-dependent
+- Defects exhibit irregular shapes and sizes
-- Traditional rule-based image processing struggles with complex textures
+- Traditional rule-based image processing lacks robustness

-This project addresses these challenges by applying **unsupervised learning**, enabling defect detection without explicit defect annotations.
+This work addresses these challenges using an **unsupervised deep learning approach**.

 ---

 ## Why Variational Autoencoder (VAE)

-A Variational Autoencoder was selected because:
+A **Variational Autoencoder** was selected due to its ability to:

+- Learn the **dominant distribution of fabric textures** without labels
-- It learns a **probabilistic latent representation** of normal fabric textures
+- Encode images into a **regularized latent space**
-- Latent space regularization improves generalization to unseen data
-- Reconstruction-based anomaly detection is effective for subtle texture defects

-**Key assumption**:
-- Normal fabric patterns are well reconstructed
-- Defective patterns produce higher reconstruction error
+- Reconstruct defect-free representations of coated fabrics

+Key assumption:
+- The VAE learns dominant (non-defective) features
+- Regions with abnormal particle density produce **reconstruction discrepancies**
+- These discrepancies can be exploited to localize defects

 ---

 ## Methodology

-### 1. Data Preparation
+### 1. Data Acquisition & Preprocessing

-- Input data consists of fabric images
+- Cotton fabrics coated with commercial **SW-CNT**
+- Fabric samples scanned using a flatbed scanner
-- Images are resized and normalized
+- Images converted to grayscale and enhanced using **contrast stretching**
-- Only **non-defective (normal)** samples are used during training
+- Images divided into fixed-size patches for training

 ---

-### 2. Model Architecture
+### 2. VAE Architecture

 The VAE consists of:

+- **Encoder**
+  - 2D convolutional layers with ReLU and batch normalization
-- **Encoder**: maps input images to a latent distribution (mean and variance)
+  - Outputs latent mean and variance

-- **Latent space**: sampled using the reparameterization trick
+- **Latent Space**
-- **Decoder**: reconstructs images from latent vectors
+  - Gaussian prior
+  - Reparameterization trick for stochastic sampling

+- **Decoder**
+  - Transposed convolution layers
+  - Reconstructs dominant fabric features

 The loss function combines:

-- **Reconstruction loss** (pixel-level difference)
-- **KL divergence loss** (latent space regularization)
+- Reconstruction loss
+- KL-divergence regularization

 ---

-### 3. Training Process
+### 3. Training Strategy

-- The model is trained exclusively on normal fabric images
+- Trained on **unlabeled scanned fabric images**
-- The VAE learns the distribution of defect-free textures
+- Dataset includes both normal and defective regions, but:
+  - Dominant (non-defective) patterns are learned
-- No defect labels are required during training
+- No explicit defect annotations are required

 ---

-### 4. Anomaly Detection
+### 4. Defect Localization (Post-Processing)

-During inference:

-1. Images are passed through the trained VAE
-2. Reconstruction error is calculated for each image
-3. Images with high reconstruction error are flagged as anomalies
+After reconstruction:

+1. The original image and reconstructed image are **summed**
+2. Bright regions correspond to normal fabric
+3. Dark regions correspond to potential defects
+4. Defective regions are extracted using:
+   - Intensity thresholding in HSV color space
+   - Morphological filtering
+   - Connectivity analysis

+This hybrid approach improves localization accuracy compared to raw reconstruction error alone.

 ---

+## Experimental Validation

+### Ground Truth Definition

+- Defective regions were defined based on:
+  - **Sheet resistance measurements**
+  - **Electrical safety and signal quality experiments**
+- Regions with resistance deviation exceeding **45%** were labeled as defective

+---

 ## Results

-The trained model demonstrates:
+The proposed method achieved:

+- **Recognition rate:** **93.2%**
+- **Intersection over Union (IoU):**
+  - Up to **0.923** for high-density defect regions
+  - Average IoU of **0.76** across the test dataset

+Key observations:
-- Accurate reconstruction of normal fabric textures
+- Accurate localization of high-density nanomaterial regions
-- Degraded reconstruction in defective regions
-- Clear separation between normal and anomalous samples using reconstruction error

-Qualitative analysis shows that defects such as:

-- Local texture irregularities
-- Structural distortions
-- Abnormal surface patterns

-are effectively detected through reconstruction differences.

-This validates the suitability of VAE-based models for **unsupervised textile defect detection**.
+- Robust performance despite limited training data
+- Effective separation of defective vs non-defective areas

+These results validate the effectiveness of combining **VAE-based feature learning** with **image post-processing** for defect detection in coated fabrics.

 ---

 ## Key Contributions

-- Implemented an end-to-end VAE pipeline for fabric anomaly detection
+- Proposed an **unsupervised defect detection framework** for nanomaterial-coated fabrics
-- Demonstrated unsupervised learning without defect labels
+- Demonstrated VAE effectiveness without defect-free training data
-- Validated reconstruction-based anomaly scoring
-- Proposed a scalable solution for industrial inspection systems
+- Introduced a practical post-processing pipeline for defect localization
+- Validated results through **electrical and morphological experiments**
+- Advanced quality control techniques for smart textile applications

 ---

 ## Technologies Used

-- Python
+- Python / MATLAB (R2021b)
-- Deep Learning Framework (TensorFlow)
+- Variational Autoencoder (CNN-based)
-- Keras, NumPy
+- NumPy
-- OpenCV
+- Image processing techniques (thresholding, morphology)
 - Jupyter Notebook

 ---

 ## How to Run

-1. Clone this repository
+1. Clone the repository
-2. Install required dependencies
-3. Open the notebook:
+2. Open the notebook:

    ```bash
    VAE.ipynb